Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Dungeon constructor now accepts a pointer to a player.
 The player is no longer assigned anywhere else.
 - Moved the randInt function into global.h
 - Created new source files LootUtils.h/.cpp to handle loot tables and rarity.

+7/19:

+- Removed FirstBoss class's monster/player pushing functions.
+- Removed the overloaded assignment operators for the Dungeons since they weren't used/needed.